1820 Work Activities

 Fair Labor Standards Act (FLSA) Deeming

 Georgia uses FLSA deeming for work-eligible individuals who participate in work experience or community service programs.
 However, deeming does not include Childcare for Community Service program.
-We calculate the number of hours for deeming purposes by dividing the monthly TANF grant by the appropriate minimum wage and the monthly FS allotment by the appropriate minimum wage and then the results are added together.
+We calculate the number of hours for deeming purposes by dividing the monthly TANF grant by the appropriate minimum wage and the monthly SNAP allotment by the appropriate minimum wage and then the results are added together.

 A participant who is engaged in work experience or community service programs for the maximum hours allowed under the FLSA calculation and this calculation falls below the 20 hours per week of participation will be considered deemed meeting for the 20 hours per week of participation for that core activity.